Scarab (artifact): Phoenician

-Phoenician seal engravers adopted the scarab from the Egyptians in the period of the Achaemenid Empire empire, from the later sixth century BC to the mid-fourth century BC.
+Phoenician seal engravers adopted the scarab from the Egyptians in the period of the Achaemenid Empire, from the later sixth century BC to the mid-fourth century BC.
 The majority of these scarabs have been unearthed in the western Phoenician (Punic) burial grounds of Carthage, Sardinia, and Ibiza, with numerous others originating in the Eastern Mediterranean.
 The city of Tharros on Sardinia was a major center of production and distribution, and scarabs were transported to the Etruscans in the 5th century by Greek and Phoenician merchants.
 The Etruscan scarab was most popular in Vulci and Tarquinia from the last decades of the 6th century BC.

 Phoenician scarabs were carved with not only Egyptian themes, but also Etruscan and western Greek imagery.
 The innovations include Egyptianizing (the standard of Phoenicia), native Levantine (more Syrian in style and subject matter), and Hellenizing (mainly following late Archaic Greek subject matter and styles, also called Graeco-Phoenician).